balancer/metadata/pools/categories/README.md

 ## Adding a new category

-To add a new category, add a new object to the `index.json` file that confirms to the following schema:
+To add a new category, add a new object to the `index.json` file that conforms to the following schema:

 ```ts